miohtama/tumblr-upload/README.rst

 Introduction
 ----------------

-``tumblr-upload`` mass uploads a folder of photos to Tumblr.
+``tumblr-upload`` mass uploads a folder of photos to Tumblrgi.
 Give it a folder and it will create Tumblr posts from the photos.
 Resuming is supported: the same photo is not uploaded twice.
-I created it for my little photo blogging project `One way ticket to Brazil <http://onewaytickettobrazil.tumblr.com/>`_.
+I created it for my little photo blogging project `One way ticket to Brazil <http://onewaytickettobrazil.tumblr.com/>`_ (`in Twitter <https://twitter.com/1wayticket2braz>`_)

 It uses JPEG EXIF and IPTC (Google Picasa) metadata description as Tumblr post description, making it easy to pre-process images in Google Picasa desktop application for Tumblr upload.